Read 2 Kings 2

 Elisha has been hanging with Elijah for some time it would seem, to learn the ways of the prophet.
 To ask for a double portion is quite a bold request, but as it turns out the request is granted and Elisha goes on to perform equal and greater things than Elijah did in Judah and Israel.

 Now when the sons of the prophets who were at Jericho saw him opposite them, they said, “The spirit of Elijah rests on Elisha.”
 And they came to meet him and bowed to the ground before him. (v.
 15)

 The acid test of whether the spirit of Elijah has truly rested on Elisha comes in short order.
 When Elisha returns to the Jordan he repeats what Elijah had done by rolling up his cloak and striking the water – as the water parts just as it did for Elijah it becomes evident to all that a succession has taken place…that the spirit of Elijah lives on in the life of Elisha.

 Successful succession does not happen without intentionality and planning.
 Whether it is business, church or family leadership, where the mantel is passed smoothly and successfully there is typically been some level of purposeful discipleship and planning.
-Where this is not the case the transition is not usually as smooth.
+Where this is not the case the transition cause great harm to the institution.